wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/178-minute-ballard-to-warwick-smith.md

 ---
+doc_date: '1968-05-03'
+doc_num: 178
+doc_order: 178
+naa_refs:
+- naa_barcode: 31698760
+  naa_control_symbol: 1970/4521
+  naa_series: A452
+  reference: '[NAA: A452, 1970/4521]'
-title: "178 Minute, Ballard To Warwick Smith"
+title: Minute, Ballard To Warwick Smith
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9686
 vol_id: 26
-doc_date: 1968-05-03
-barcode: 31698760
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 178 Minute, Ballard To Warwick Smith

 Canberra, 3 May 1968

  **Ministerial Members**

-At our discussion yesterday concerning Hay’s visit1 we took the view that time would be limited to such an extent that it would be impossible for you to discuss anything apart from the item relating to the role of Assistant Administrators and our differences concerning whether members of the Nominations Committee could also be nominated for Ministerial office.
+At our discussion yesterday concerning Hay’s visit[1](#f1) we took the view that time would be limited to such an extent that it would be impossible for you to discuss anything apart from the item relating to the role of Assistant Administrators and our differences concerning whether members of the Nominations Committee could also be nominated for Ministerial office.

-[_matter omitted_]
+[ _matter omitted_ ]

 3\.
-I am ... concerned at a difference in emphasis which comes through the Administrator’s letter presenting a redraft of our proposals2 and it seems to me that it is necessary for you and the Administrator to reach some agreement on the broad approach if we are going to be able to progress in working out the details.
+I am ... concerned at a difference in emphasis which comes through the Administrator’s letter presenting a redraft of our proposals[2](#f2) and it seems to me that it is necessary for you and the Administrator to reach some agreement on the broad approach if we are going to be able to progress in working out the details.
 The Administrator has in fact a much more restricted view of the functions that Ministerial Members should perform than at least I have.

 4\.
 As I understand it he tells us that our papers were discussed in the I.D.C.C. and the revised version that has been sent down implies a substantial clipping of the powers of Ministerial Members and to a lesser extent to the Administrator’s Executive Council itself.